Programs and Services: Workplace Representative Program

 You’ll need to be an active/practising LPN, NP, RN or RPN in good standing with the regulator to participate.

 - They circulate the information that NNPBC sends out by email to their nursing colleagues.

 - They may also post this information on a bulletin board at work or leave it in the coffee room for staff to read during their breaks.

 - Representatives also relay any questions, concerns from their colleagues to NNPBC staff for further discussion.

 - Upon joining, each Workplace Representative will receive a ‘Toolkit’ from NNPBC.
 This Toolkit will provide a package of materials that you can share/post about the association.

 - NNPBCC will communicate regularly with the Workplace Representative as new information comes up.
 For example, news stories of interest, new position statements, opportunities etc.

 - NNPBC will host a quarterly conference call to which all Workplace Representatives are invited to share their experiences.

 How Do I Join?

-Click here to fill in the Application Form
+Click the button below to fill in the Application Form.

 Please note, because worksites can be large we recommend the following breakdown: